Tornikeramazashvili/algorithms/README.md

 ## Introduction

-I've decided to document various algorithms and data structures in JavaScript to illustrate their impact on performance, scalability, and overall code quality.
+I've decided to document various algorithms and data structures in JavaScript to illustrate their impact on performance, scalability, and overall code quality 👨‍💻

-Feel free to learn from, share, and use this information in your own projects or however you see fit.
+Feel free to learn from, share, and use this information in your own projects or however you see fit 🤝

-In 1 section we start with Big O notation to analyze the performance of an algorithm, and compare how algorithms scale with input size, ensuring they are efficient, scalable, and effective, among other factors.

 ## Folders and Files Sequence